alanscarpa/bnr-blog/README.md

 in a xib or storyboard.
 - [ x] Grouping & sorting are both broken.
 The menus come up, but the order of the summaries doesn't change when I make a selection.
-- [ ] Archibald's _massive_ blog post takes a long time to download from the server, and it's slowing the whole app down.
+- [ x] Archibald's _massive_ blog post takes a long time to download from the server, and it's slowing the whole app down.
 We should delay downloading that post unless we have to, and maybe add a loading state to improve the experience.
 - [ ] Our unit & UI tests are pretty bare-bones right now.
 We should add